Khnum: Worship

 The worship of Khnum centered on two principal riverside sites, Elephantine and Esna, which were regarded as sacred sites.
 At Elephantine, he was worshipped alongside Satis and Anuket, while at Esna, he was worshipped alongside Menhit, Nebtu, Neith and Heka.
 Banebdjedet was the equivalent god in Lower Egypt.
 Khnum has also been related to the deity Min.

 At the Temple at Elephantine and the Temple at Esna, ancient rituals and festivals would take place.
 Among these was a fertility rite, exclusively participated in by women seeking to conceive, with male priests disallowed.
-Held late in the evening at the Temple of Esna, this ceremony featured women presenting a potter’s wheel and offering chants before a concealed statue in honor of Khnum.
+Held late in the evening at the Temple of Esna, this ceremony featured women presenting a potter's wheel and offering chants before a concealed statue in honor of Khnum.
 The "Installation of the Potter's Wheel" culminated in a celebrated with a feast, occurring on the first day of the month of Paremhat.

+Statuette of Khnum in steatite, Late Period (722–332 BC).
+Museo Egizio, Turin (Cat.
+513).

+Amulet depicting Khnum or Amun in Egyptian faience, Late Period (722–332 BC).
+Museo Egizio, Turin (Cat.
+490).

+Figured and inscribed ostracon showing Amenhotep I worshipping before the triad of Elephantine, in limestone, New Kingdom (1539–1076 BC).
+Museo Egizio, Turin (Suppl.
+5688).

 Temple at Elephantine

 Coffin of a Ram associated with Khnum in the Egyptian Museum.

 The original cult center of Khnum was situated in the town of Elephantine, with the temple dating back to the Middle Kingdom era.
 Khnum, along with his consort Satis and daughter Anuket, were all documented at Elephantine by the Eleventh Dynasty.
 During the New Kingdom period, leaders expanded existing temples and erected additional structures on the island of Elephantine.
-Notable additions included the Temples of Khnum and Satet, overseen by Hatshepsut and Thutmose III, along with a way-station for the festival barque dedicated to Khnum.
+Notable additions included the Temples of Khnum and Satis, overseen by Hatshepsut and Thutmose III, along with a way-station for the festival barque dedicated to Khnum.
 Subsequent Ptolemaic and Roman rulers also imposed their own embellishments later on.